Trujillo-Group/trujillo_group_resources/tutorials/NCI_Plot/README.md

 9. In VMD terminal run `source /Applications/VMD\ 2.0.0a7-pre2.app/Contents/MacOS/RDGfill.vmd`

 If having issues with reading the .cub files, make sure they are named func1.cub and func2.cub and in the folder you are in, where the RDGfill.vmd script is and VMDlauncher.exe

+(Optional)
+For some reason VMD uses cyan for the colour of carbon.
+To change this, you need to select the the relevant label for your molecule (This is typically the row which has a CPK style in your VMD main window).
+Then you must select `Display > Background > More Colours...` and select `Type` in `Categories` followed by `C` in `Names`, then whatever colour you want from the `Colors` tab (recommended: `2 Gray`).